-These are shorelines identified during the Habitat Index Analysis as having lower ecological value.
-However, they still may contain valuable habitats requiring some protection, such as in-lake wetlands, or gravel/cobble substrate areas.
+These are shorelines identified in the AHI analysis as having lower ecological value.
+However, they still may contain valuable habitats requiring some protection, such as aquatic or riparian vegetation.
+Their importance as corridors to neighbouring high value areas should also be considered during development.

 Human development has been concentrated in these areas and has resulted in disturbances to the natural fish and wildlife habitat.
 In keeping with the objective of concentrating development in areas that are already disturbed or of low value, new developments may be considered in these areas.
 Redevelopment will also be considered.
 New developments or redevelopment proposals shall incorporate fish and wildlife habitat restoration or improvement features where feasible and practicable.
 Obtain advice from a QP for habitat restoration techniques.
 For example, a retaining wall redevelopment may be moved back from the HWM and/or incorporate re-vegetation or other fish and wildlife features in the design.

-Grey zones account for 34% of the total shoreline length of Columbia Lake.
+Grey zones account for 41% of the total shoreline length of Tie Lake.